 A great man named Jay-Z once said, “Men lie, women lie, numbers don’t.”
 This mantra seems to hold true in nearly all areas of life, especially when it comes to the hot-button issue of student loans.
 As student loan debt and financial aid has recently become a polarizing—and often politicized—issue, the most straightforward information often comes from the data itself.
-Here’s a short list of stats about student loans and the various sources of financial aid for students.
+Here’s a short list of statistics about student loans and the various sources of financial aid for students.

 - During the 2013-14 school year, 43.5% of students enrolled in college received aid from a federal source.
 In other words, almost half of all students in college got some form of financial aid from the government.